-Scale, or calcium deposits, start building up in your Keurig coffee maker over time, and this is especially true your water has a high mineral content.
+Scale, or calcium deposits, start building up in your Keurig coffee maker over time, and this is especially true if your water has a high mineral content.

 Eventually, this buildup of chemicals can affect the taste and quality of your brewed coffee beverages.
 Although non-toxic, if left untreated, scale will hinder your coffee maker’s performance.
 This is why I always highly recommended to descale your brewer at least every 3 to 6 months.

 To descale your Keurig K910 (K-Supreme) or Keurig K920 (K-Supreme Plus) brewer, you will need a large ceramic coffee mug (not a paper cup), access to fresh water, and a sink.

 Drain any water currently in your water reservoir tank into the sink.
 You’ll want your water reservoir empty.
 You’ll also want to ensure that there is not a K-Cup pod inside the pod holder.
 If you have a charcoal water filter in the reservoir, you should remove that as well.
 Finally, place a large ceramic mug on your Keurig’s drip tray to collect the dispensed descaling solution.